hamsternipples/nosedocs/biz-viz.md

 the technique involves centreing the energy so it stays accumulating in your heart. then, when you want to release this energy into something, say a project, something creative, or into someone in a sexual expression, you have control over it.

-# everything you feel *is real* -- and if it isn't, it will be!
+# everything you feel *is real* -- and if it isn't yet, it will be!

+# the destination absolves the journey

+# exploit the contrast